Gustavus, Alaska: Demographics

 Of the 199 households, 28% had children under the age of 18 living with them, 47% were married couples living together, 6% had a female householder with no husband present, and 43% were non-families.
-38% of all households were made up of individuals, and 6% had someone living alone who was 65 years of age or older.
+38% of all households comprise individuals, and 6% had someone living alone who was 65 or older.
 The average household size was 2.2 and the average family size was 2.9.

-In the city, the population was spread out, with 26% under the age of 18, 3% from 18 to 24, 30% from 25 to 44, 36% from 45 to 64, and 5% who were 65 years of age or older.
+In the city, the population was spread out, with 26% under the age of 18, 3% from 18 to 24, 30% from 25 to 44, 36% from 45 to 64, and 5% who were 65 or older.
 The median age was 40 years.
 For every 100 females, there were 130 males.
 For every 100 females age 18 and over, there were 135 males.

 The median income for a household in the CDP was $34,800, and the median income for a family was $51,800.
 Males had a median income of $41,800 versus $29,400 for females.
 The per capita income for the city was $21,100.
 15% of the population and 10% of families were below the poverty line.
 13% of those under the age of 18 and 14% of those 65 and older were living below the poverty line.

 Economy

 The Gustavus economy is strongly linked to the surrounding natural resources; tourism and commercial fishing are mainstays.
 However, the importance of commercial fishing is in decline, as the Dungeness crab fishery in Glacier Bay National Park was closed in the early 2000s and the fishing for Dungeness outside of the national park has become poor.
-Salmon and halibut remain as the primary catch of the commercial fishing done out of Gustavus.
+Salmon and halibut remain the primary catch of the commercial fishing done out of Gustavus.
 Those not involved in tourism or seafood typically work for the government at the public school, the post office, the National Park Service, or the City of Gustavus.

-The hardware and grocery store is called ToshCo, named after its owner and the fact that most of its inventory is from the Costco in Juneau.
+The hardware and grocery store is called ToshCo, named after its owner and most of its inventory is from Costco in Juneau.